Windows OS Hub

 Capture a Custom Windows Image Using DISM

-Boot the computer with the referenced Windows image into the WinPE environment (WinRE).
-Using the Windows installation USB stick, boot the computer and press Shift+F10 to open the command prompt.
+Boot the computer with the referenced Windows image into the WinPE or WinRE environment.
+If you are using a Windows installation USB stick, boot the computer from it and press Shift+F10 to open the command prompt.

 Identify the drive letters assigned to the Windows partition and the empty drive to which the WIM file will be copied.
-Run the command:
+Run the commands:

 diskpart